PradeepCodes/OnlineBusTicketBookingApplicationProject/README.md

 4. Security & Login Credentials
+5.
 🔑 Default Admin Credentials

-Use these credentials to log in as an admin (if login functionality is integrated):
+Use these credentials to log in as an admin

+(if login functionality is integrated):

 Email: admin@bus.com
+Password : admin123
 5. Deployment Information
 🔗 Deployment URL
 Access the running project via: